EU lawmakers set to declare 'climate emergency' ahead of U.N. conference

-BRUSSELS (Reuters) - A majority of European Union lawmakers were hoping to symbolically declare a “climate emergency” on Monday, a week before a U.N. climate conference in Madrid.
+BRUSSELS (Reuters) - A majority of European Union lawmakers hoped to declare a “climate emergency” on Monday, a week before a United Nations climate conference in Madrid.

 Members of the European Parliament said the declaration would increase pressure on the incoming EU executive, expected to start work on Dec.
 1, to take a stronger leading role in the global fight against climate change.

-“The EU must act together and lead by example in international climate negotiations through concrete actions and measures,” the centre-left Socialists and Democrats (S&D), the second-largest group of lawmakers in the parliament, said in a statement on Monday.
+“The EU must act together and lead by example in international climate negotiations through concrete actions and measures,” the centre-left Socialists and Democrats (S&D), the second largest group of lawmakers in the parliament, said in a statement.

-They planned to pass the declaration during a debate on the United Nations’ COP25 climate summit, which opens on Dec.
+They plan to pass the symbolic declaration during a debate on the United Nations’ COP25 climate summit, which opens on Dec.
 2 in Madrid.

+Lawmakers also stressed the declaration needed to be backed up with action.
+“For me, it is not enough to declare a climate emergency,” Mohammed Chahim, the S&D’s leading lawmaker on the parliament’s resolution ahead of the U.N. summit, told Reuters, drawing the parallel to a house being on fire.

+“This resolution to the COP25 is the water to put out the fire,” Chahim said, explaining the policy measures that would follow the declaration would be the first steps to tackle the crisis and inspire others to take action.

+“It is a message to the world: we do not only want to be leaders, we are (also) taking the right measures.”

-Other political groups supporting the S&D’s proposal included the Greens, the centrist Renew and the left-wing GUE, and it was expected to pass with support from independent lawmakers.
+Other political groups backing the S&D proposal included the Greens, the centrist Renew and the left-wing GUE, and it was expected to pass with support from independent lawmakers.

 The parliament has repeatedly pressed the European Commission to take a stronger stance on climate change.